📗 Books to Enhance Your Writing 📗

 I recommend Essential Speaking not only because Doreen was my client, but also because so many of the factors that transform a terrified speaker into a speaker who is wholly present, heart-centered, and generous of intent also apply to writing.
 When we face the blank page, often (thanks to our “inner critic” — see Mark Coleman’s Make Peace with Your Mind in group #2, above) we freeze, experiencing that blankness as a judgment and commentary on our perceived lack of ability and worth.

-Art credit: The painting at the top of this page is “The New Novel” by Winslow Homer (1877).
+The painting at the top of this page, and also decorating the description of Butler’s From Where You Dream, is “The New Novel” by Winslow Homer (1877).